 So I wept much, because no one was found worthy to open and read the scroll, or to look at it.
 But one of the elders said to me, “Do not weep.
 Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals.”

 We’re nearing the end of this amazing story as we study the 12th and final Major constellation in Leo, the great Lion in the heavens.
-Just a reminder that the REAL story has absolutely NOTHING to do with the devil’s perversion, astrology.
+Just a reminder, however, that the REAL story has absolutely NOTHING to do with the devil’s perversion, astrology.
 The REAL story tells the timeless story of Jesus and His work of redemption.
+Amen.

 This sign is pictured as a full grown lion.
-He is not resting or sitting but springing up, looking as though he is about to pounce on his prey.
+He is not resting, sitting, or holding up an injured foot as in other pictures in the stars.
+This one is springing up, looking as though he is about to pounce on his prey.

-This great Lion is a picture of Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.
+So you see, the story in the night sky is in perfect harmony with God’s written word, yet another proof that it is not mythology. 😀 This great Lion is a picture of our Jesus bringing judgment on the earth, not yet in His second coming, but during the 7 years of Tribulation.

 This is of great importance because, in our last decan, we studied Argo.
 That great ship arrived in heaven just prior to the Lion’s coming in Judgment, carrying the Church out of this world!